bvssvni/gametheory/README.md

 The number of items in a such grid increases with:

     players * choices ^ players

+This is for a Symmetric game, where all players have the same number of choices.

 It is therefore only practical to deal with games with relative few players.